-The decrease in commercial and other receivables in 2018 as compared to 2017, as well as the decrease in 2017 as compared to 2016, was due primarily to a decrease in our receivable associated with the commercial risk adjustment provision of the Health Care Reform Law.
+The decrease in commercial and other receivables in 2018 as compared to 2017, was due primarily to a decrease in our receivable associated with the commercial risk adjustment provision of the Health Care Reform Law.
 This decrease corresponds with our exit from the Individual Commercial business.

-Military services receivables at December 31, 2018, 2017, and 2016 primarily consist of administrative services only fees owed from the federal government for administrative services provided under our TRICARE contracts.
+Military services receivables at December 31,2019, 2018, and 2017 primarily consist of administrative services only fees owed from the federal government for administrative services provided under our TRICARE contracts.
 The 2017 balance also includes transition-in receivables under our T2017 East Region contract collected in 2018.